-- "Breathed into his nostrils the breath of life (nshahmah)" man (Genesis 2:7). - "All in whose nostrils was the breath of life (nshahmah)" both man and animals have the same "breath of life (nshahmah)" (Genesis 7:22). - "Saved alive nothing that breaths" (nshahmah-breath of life)" both men and animals (Deuteronomy 20:16).
-"Breath of life" and "breaths" are the same in the Hebrew, both are translated from "nshahmah," but who knows why the translators choose to make them different in the English Bible. - "Utterly destroyed all that breaths (nshahmah-breath of life)" both men and animals (Joshua 10:40). - "There was not any left to breaths (nshahmah-breath of life)" both men and animals (Joshua 11:11). - "Neither left they any to breaths (nshahmah-breath of life)" both men and animals (Joshua 11:14). - Does an immortal immaterial deathless soul or spirit breathe, or die when breathing stops? - "And the breath (nehphesh) of the Almighty gives me life" (Job 33:4). - "And breathed into his nostrils the breath (nehphesh) of life" (Genesis 2:7). - It is the breath (nehphesh) that God puts into the body that gives the body life, nehphesh is not an immortal deathless soul that has a life of it's own.
+o "Breathed into his nostrils the breath of life (nshahmah)" man (Genesis 2:7).

+- o "All in whose nostrils was the breath of life (nshahmah)" both man and animals have the same "breath of life (nshahmah)" (Genesis 7:22). - "Saved alive nothing that breaths (nshahmah-breath of life)" both men and animals (Deuteronomy 20:16).
+"Breath of life" and "breaths" are the same in the Hebrew, both are translated from "nshahmah," but who knows why the translators choose to make them different in the English Bible. - "Utterly destroyed all that breaths (nshahmah-breath of life)" both men and animals (Joshua 10:40). - o "There was not any left to breaths (nshahmah-breath of life)" both men and animals (Joshua 11:11). - o "Neither left they any to breaths (nshahmah-breath of life)" both men and animals (Joshua 11:14). - o Does an immortal immaterial deathless soul or a spirit breathe, or die when breathing stops? - o "And the breath (nehphesh) of the Almighty gives me life" (Job 33:4). - "And breathed into his nostrils the breath (nehphesh) of life" (Genesis 2:7). - It is the breath (nehphesh) of life that God puts into the body that gives life, nehphesh is not an immortal deathless soul that has an endless life of it's own.